-As explained in the answer to question 7, the civil courts cannot at any time order the disclosure of settlement submissions (which have not been withdrawn).
+The civil courts cannot at any time order the disclosure of settlement submissions (which have not been withdrawn).
 In any case, the use of a settlement submission as evidence in proceedings relating to an action for antitrust damages would be inadmissible.